-Course instructor and frequency projections in the following pages are based on historic trends and the best available data at time of publication.
+Courses listed in the following pages will not necessarily be offered in the upcoming academic year, but are considered active (that is, potentially offered in the next three academic years).
+As necessary, new courses may be added or previously retired courses may be reactivated and therefore this listing should not be considered exhaustive.
+Course instructor and frequency projections are based on historic trends and the best available data at time of publication.
 Circumstances may require a course to be offered with different instructors and in semesters differing from those listed.
 Official syllabi for each course are posted to MTSO's Populi Student Information/Learning Management System at the start of each semester/term.